rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 - Expropriate abandoned addons
 - Code review and quality-assurance

-It is time to STOP the stores that only care for the commission fee and NEVER protect the customer.

 ## Memberships

-🎠 Paid memberships will enable users to get perks and to **contribute** back to sustain the ongoing development.
+🎠 Paid memberships will enable users to get perks and to **contribute** to sustain ongoing development.

-This will have tiers, users will require to pay depending of the type of user they are and the contribution they want to give back.
+Users will require to pay depending on the extra perks they want to get.
+This is an additional layer of extra goodies, which may include support assurance, RFC voting and private chat with the developers.

 ### Perks

-✨ Being honest, I'm not sure yet which kind of perks I will enable.
-Likely it will include some of these:
+✨ Being honest, I'm not sure yet which perks I will enable but it should be on this tenor:

 - Participate in the community
-- Voting ability
+- Voting ability (RFC)
 - Public recognition
 - Support Tickets
-- All-access to official addons (like Netflix)
+- Access to all official addons (like Netflix)

 ## Knowledge

 📖 Great **documentation**, guides and manuals will be available to ease all the work around the software.

-I also want to create video courses to ease the adoption of the software, to make it more easier and friendly to understand.

 My goal is to **drive the user** towards a solution in exchange of just a little effort on their end as this causes a domino effect based on the time invested in acquiring knowledge: